About Me

 Disney Vacation Club has a few off property resorts including Aulani in Hawai’i, Vero Beach Resort in Florida, and Hilton Head Island Resort in South Carolina, but I haven’t stayed at any of those yet!

-How Did We Create These Lists?
+How Did I Create These Lists?

 I think every Disney fan has a similar bucket list.